ckyvs/Ciphers/README.md

 There will be only C files in this repository.

-You can download and compile those
+You can clone and compile those files.